eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 Linux installation from sources
 ###############################

-The instructions for installing the *eProsima DDS Visualizer Plugin application* from sources and the required `Qt` installation are provided in this page.
+The instructions for installing the |eplotjuggler| from sources and the required `Qt` installation are provided in this page.
 It is organized as follows: